 The North Vietnamese realized that had the operation been successful, the sight of the prisoners in their current emaciated state would have been disastrous.
 Resultantly, food and medical care improved for the prisoners and the Vietnamese consolidated the POWs and for the first time.
 Many of them were surprised to learn that instead of solitary confinement, they were housed together.

-List of the Son Tay Raid Personnel:
+The Son Tay Raid Personnel

 COL Arthur D Simons, CPT Eric J Nelson, CPT Glenn R Rouse, CPT Udo H Walther, SFC Earl Bleacher, SFC Leroy N Carlson, SFC John Jakovenko, SFC Jack G Joplin, SFC Daniel Jurich, SFC David A Lawhon Jr, SFC Salvador M Suarez, SFC Donald Taapken, SFC Richard W Valentine, SSG Walter L Miller, SSG Robert L Nelson, SSG David S Nickerson, SSG Thomas E Powell, SSG John E Rodriquez, SGT Gary D Keel, SGT Keith R Medenski, SGT Franklin D Roe, SGT Marshall A Thomas.